 We are licensed by the state of New Jersey through the Department of Human Services, Division of Developmental Disabilities (DDD).
 In order to receive services from The Arc of Cape May, an individual must be determined eligible by the DDD and meet certain criteria as specified by the State.
 We work closely with other local chapters of The Arc, as well as The Arc of New Jersey and are affiliated with The Arc of the United States.
-Currently, The Arc provides services to over 250 respite persons (in-home and out-of-home) and 101 permanent placement residents and currently employs 260 staff persons.
-We are also qualified providers through the Children's System of Care managed by the Department of Children and Families (DCF).
+Currently, The Arc provides services to approximately 250 people in the community and 79 permanent placement residents and currently has about 240 employees.

 The agency provides services and programs to all individuals regardless of disability, sex, race, economic status, etc. Members of the community receiving services are of varying degrees of economic status and their income has no bearing on the level of services received.
 The state of New Jersey, with the families input, determines the needed support systems to enable the best outcomes for the individuals served.